 Watch as railway maintenance boss describes final works to reopen Shrewsbury to Wolverhampton link

-A railway maintenance boss says the final works are on track to fully reopen the Shrewsbury to Wolverhampton railway line on Friday.
+A railway maintenance boss says the final works are on track to fully reopen the Shrewsbury-Wolverhampton railway line this Friday.

 Watch more of our videos on Shots!